 According to data from the Iowa Farm Bureau Federation (IFBF), the state of Iowa lost upwards of $1.2 billion in the 2015 Avian flu outbreak, due to the demise of 30 million hens and 1.5 million turkeys.

 Authors of an additional study (conducted by the Decision Innovation Solutions of Urbandale, Iowa) also found that the outbreak also lead to a loss of 8,444 jobs—an impact of $427 million in lost wages and $145 million in lost taxes.
-The ripple effects were widespread: lost business was also felt for veterinarians, truck transportation companies, feed suppliers, and even lenders and other financial institutions.
+The ripple effects were widespread: lost business was also felt for veterinarians, truck transportation companies, feed suppliers, lenders, and other financial institutions.

-Inherent in this problem is how avian flu is mitigated in animals.
 Sadly, once a flock of livestock is contaminated, the entire flock has to be destroyed.
-This dire yet ultimately necessary measure is a key reason why preventing cross-contamination among flocks is so essential.
+This necessary measure is a key reason why preventing cross-contamination among flocks is so essential.

 Avian Influenza Outbreaks and Transmission among People

-According to the CDC, and based on the few reports they’ve received of human infection from the Avian Influenza A virus, the disease is not commonly associated with people.
+According to the Centers for Disease Control and Prevention (CDC), and based on the few reports they’ve received of human infection from the Avian Influenza A virus, the disease is not commonly associated with people.
 But infected birds excrete the virus through their feces, mucus, and saliva.
 And virus cells can easily contaminate the air when they stick to moisture droplets, water vapor, or dust particles.

 People could get sick if they unknowingly inhaled the virus (something that’s almost impossible to escape), or if they touch something that is contaminated with the virus and then touch their eyes, mouth, or nose.

 It is worth noting that the rare cases of AIV that have been found in people most often occurred because the people who got sick had unprotected contact with contaminated surfaces, or when they had contact with diseased birds.